Historic Oakwood

 Shopping Centers, Restaurants near Historic Oakwood

-• Person Street Shops: A collection of local boutiques, cafes, and specialty stores
+• Person Street Shops: A collection of local boutiques, cafes, and services.

-• Glenwood South: A vibrant district with numerous restaurants, bars, and shops
+• Glenwood South: A nearby district known for its nightlife, restaurants, and boutiques.

-• WakeMed Raleigh Campus: A major hospital located just a short drive from Oakwood
+• WakeMed Raleigh Campus: A major hospital just a short drive away.

-• UNC REX Healthcare: Another excellent hospital option nearby
+• UNC REX Healthcare: Another top-rated hospital serving the area.

-• Raleigh Fire Station 3: Provides emergency services to the Oakwood area
+• Raleigh Fire Station 3: Located on East Street, serving the Oakwood area.

 Historic Oakwood's Location Overview